DougAnderson444/sapper-idm-wallet/README.md

 # What?

-Refactor js-idm-wallet in Svelte, deployed to vercel now
+Refactor js-idm-wallet in Svelte, deployed to vercel now.

+This repo implements the streamlined-idm-wallet-SDK uisng svelte and sapper.

 # Why?